 The official currency is the Tunisian Dinar (TND).
 The import and export of Tunisian dinars are regulated.
 It is advisable to exchange currencies (euros, dollars) upon arrival in banks, exchange offices, or hotels.
 Credit cards are accepted in major hotels, tourist restaurants, and some shops.
 It is preferable to have dinars in cash for souks, small shops, and transport.
 ATMs are available in cities and tourist areas.

-The people of Tunisia are called Tunisians and Tunisiennes.
+The people of Tunisia are called Tunisians.

 The official language is Arabic.
 The Tunisian dialect (darija) is the everyday spoken language.
 French is widely used, especially in administration, education, and commerce, and is widely understood and spoken, particularly in tourist areas.
 English is also spoken in the tourism sector.